RhyanRodriguez3/SQL-Guide/README.md

 # **SQL Guide**

 Structured Query Language (SQL) is used to manipulate data and databases.
-RDBMS such as Oracle and MS SQL Server have different versions of SQL but the statements are standardized.
+RDBMS such as Oracle and MS SQL Server have different versions of SQL.

 ## 1. Manipulate Data with DQL
 Each file contains queries from beginner to advanced.